 - Current Projects: Blind Modal ID in High Resolution Pixel Domain

 - Past Projects

-“Since 2003, LANL has funded numerous collaborative research projects that involve UCSD faculty members and graduate students from the structural engineering (SE), mechanical and aerospace engineering (MAE), electrical and computer engineering (ECE), and computer science and engineering (CSE) departments.
-In addition to their faculty advisor, LANL staff provide additional mentoring for these students when they visit Los Alamos.”
+“Since 2003, the Lab has funded numerous collaborative research projects that involve UCSD faculty members and graduate students from the structural engineering (SE), mechanical and aerospace engineering (MAE), electrical and computer engineering (ECE), and computer science and engineering (CSE) departments.
+In addition to their faculty advisor, Lab staff provide additional mentoring for these students when they visit Los Alamos.”